baggepinnen/IterativeLearningControl2.jl/docs/src/HeuristicILC.md

 In simulation (the rollout $y_k = G_r(q) (r + a_k)$ is simulated), this scheme is nothing other than an open-loop optimal-control strategy, while if $y_k = G_r(q) (r + a_k)$ amounts to performing an actual experiment on a process, ILC turns into episode-based reinforcement learning or adaptive control.

 The system to control in this example is a double-mass system with a spring and damper in between.
 This system is a common model of a servo system where one mass represents the motor and the other represents the load.
 The spring and damper represents a flexible transmission between them.
-We will create two instances of the system model. ``G`` represents the nominal model, whereas ``G_{act}`` represents the actual (unknown) dynamics.
+We will create two instances of the system model. ``P`` represents the nominal model, whereas ``P_{act}`` represents the actual (unknown) dynamics.
 This simulates a model-based approach where there is a slight error in the model.
 The error will lie in the mass of the load, simulating, e.g., that the motor is driving a heavier load than specified.

 # Example